 “Thank you for a wonderful program!
 The children thoroughly enjoyed it!”

 Brooks Museums Magnet School, Raleigh, NC

-If a performance is cancelled due to acts of God or other circumstances out of our control, we will work to reschedule on a mutually-agreed-upon date.
-Cancellation of a contracted performance by the presenter will represent breach of contract, and presenter will pay damages of 50% of the agreed-upon fee.
+If a performance is cancelled due to acts of God, pandemic, or other circumstances out of our control, we will work to reschedule on a mutually-agreed-upon date.
+Cancellation of a contracted performance by the presenter without a reason, as above, will represent breach of contract, and presenter will pay damages of 50% of the agreed-upon fee.
 Cancellation less than 30 days before the contracted date will result in full payment of the agreed-upon fee on the contracted date.
 If I am unable to fulfill this contract, I will notify you no later than 10 days prior to the date of the contracted services.